-Camp Connect 2014 dates: June 21-27
+Camp Connect 2015 dates: June 20-26

-Camp Connect ASD receives support from:
+Camp Connect ASD 2014 received support from the following:

 Maryland Connections, Autism Speaks, Humanim, ARC of Montgomery County, Shenandoah Valley Autism Partnership, Religious Coalition for Emergency Human Needs, Inc., Innovating Worthy Projects Foundation, Children’s National’s 2013 Employee Giving Campaign and private donors.